jcrunge/ProgramacionBots/README.md

 ```py
 driver = webdriver.PhantomJS()
 ```
-#### When you run the code, a firefox window will open and you shoud see the outputted URL in the terminal
+#### When you run the code, a firefox window will open and you should see the outputted URL in the terminal